-Andy Piper is widely known as a Social Bridgebuilder and speaker, and is a Developer Advocate for Cloud Foundry.
+Andy Piper is widely known as a Social Bridgebuilder and speaker, and is a Developer Advocate at Twitter.

 He is an enabler, a synthesiser, a connector, and a community-builder.